 - Can I get charged with a DUI because of my prescription medication?
 Yes.
 If you’re driving under the influence of drugs – any drugs – and they affect your driving, then you can be charged and convicted of a DUI.
 Many medications, both prescription and over-the-counter, have warnings printed on their labels.

 - If I am convicted of a DUI, will I go to jail?
 If you are convicted, some jail time is mandatory, and, depending upon the severity of your circumstances and your previous history of DUIs, the jail time can be significant.
-A first-time WA offender could spend a minimum of 24 hours in jail and up to a maximum of one year.
+A first-time DUI offender in WA could spend a minimum of 24 hours in jail and up to a maximum of one year.
 In the worst cases – a felony WA DUI – can mean up to five years in prison.

 ** Although this list is not meant to be comprehensive, it does try to answer some of the most common questions that people have regarding DUI offenses in the states of Washington and Idaho.
+Contact your Spokane DUI Attorney for an in-depth consultation of your case specifics.
+Call (509) 337-5082

 - Administrative Hearings: If you are arrested and charged with driving under the influence in Washington, you have the opportunity to request a hearing to determine how your driver’s license may be affected and what driving rights you will and will not have.
 Even if your DUI charge has been reduced or dismissed, you still will have to deal with potential licensing consequences which can be addressed at an administrative hearing.
 If you do not request a hearing within 20 days of your arrest (7 days in Idaho), your license will automatically be suspended.
 It is important that anyone facing a DUI charge discuss the option of requesting a hearing with the Washington State Department of Licensing with a qualified Spokane DUI Defense Attorney.
 If you ultimately appear for a hearing with the Washington State Department of Licensing, a hearing examiner will review the facts of your arrest to reach a decision on whether or not you should face any license restrictions, and if so, what types of restrictions.
 Like a criminal conviction, you will have the opportunity to appeal the licensing board’s decision to restrict your driver’s license.
-In such cases, it is important to have an attorney by your side.
+In such cases, it is important to have a qualified DUI attorney Spokane calls home by your side.

 - Restrictions on Your Driver’s License: Depending on whether or not you were simply arrested for driving under the influence or if you were convicted, the range in restrictions will be based on how serious the DUI charge or conviction is.
 Your driver’s license may be suspended for a brief period of time or multiple years.
 Some individuals face complete revocation of their driver’s license, and may be limited in their ability to have their driver’s license reinstated in the future.
 Having an attorney assist you in your criminal matter can make all the difference in the world.
 You may have options available to you that only an attorney can help you explore.